ohata-toast/CDN/en/console-guide.md

 >
 > * Typ: Whitelist
 > * Regex:`^https://[a-zA-Z0-9._-]*\.nhn\.com/.*`
-> Content access is allowed only when resources are requested from lower paths of a nhn.com sub-domain.
+> Content access is allowed only when resources are requested from a sub-path of a nhn.com sub-domain.
 >
 > **[Note] Regex Escape Characters**
 > Some characters are used as special characters for regex.